 Stress is particularly worrisome for people with diabetes.
 Stress not only increases blood pressure, but it can also increase blood glucose levels.
 Many people with diabetes find that relaxation techniques can help manage their condition.
 Examples are visualization, meditation, or breathing exercises.
 Taking advantage of social support networks is also helpful, like talking with a relative or friend, member of the clergy, or counselor.

 Oral medication is recommended for people with type 2 diabetes who cannot adequately control their blood sugar with diet and exercise.
 Many types of oral diabetes medications are available, and these may be used in combination for the best results.
 Some increase insulin production, others improve the body's use of insulin, while still others partially block the digestion of starches.
+Your doctor can determine the best medication for your individual requirements.

 Some people with type 2 diabetes also take insulin, sometimes in combination with oral medications.
 Insulin is also used in "beta-cell failure," a condition in which the pancreas no longer produces insulin in response to elevated blood glucose.
 This can occur in people with type 2 diabetes.
 If insulin is not produced, insulin treatment is necessary.